FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 Prints to the current output device, either strings or numbers (which are preceded by a space). `print` with `,` goes to the next tab stop.
 A return is printed unless the command ends in `;` or `,`.

-The `at x,y` modifier positions the cursor before printing.
+The `at row, column` modifier positions the cursor before printing (zero-based, top-left is 0,0).

 ```basic
 100 print 42,"hello"